Milorad Ekmečić: Nationalism and revisionism

-Ekmečić participated during the Bosnian War as an advisor to the convicted war criminal Radovan Karadžić when Karadžić was President of Republika Srpska.
+During the Bosnian War, Ekmečić was an advisor to the president of Republika Srpska, Radovan Karadžić, who was later convicted of genocide, crimes against humanity and war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY).
 As part of his connection to Karadžić, Ekmečić was also a founder of the radical nationalist Serb Democratic Party (SDS) in Bosnia and Herzegovina in 1990, and was one of three academics from the University of Sarajevo who were offered the leadership of the SDS but declined.
-He was also one of the main ideologues of the SDS.
+In a book published by the Serbian politician and academic Uroš Šuvaković in 2011, Ekmečić was quoted as saying that he was "not eager to be a member of the Serb Democratic Party, [but] was in the closest circle in which it was conceived".
+In the same book, Ekmečić is quoted as stating that "Serbs in Bosnia and Herzegovina are now a religious minority in a foreign country.
+As in 1914, Serbia is for us the only guarantor of our freedom, and Belgrade remains our capital".
+Ekmečić was also one of the main ideologues of the SDS.

 The historian David Bruce MacDonald has highlighted that Ekmečić was one of many Yugoslav academics that "went national" during the breakup of Yugoslavia, changing his views considerably from his earlier days as a unitarian, and this is reinforced by the scholar Igor Štiks who described Ekmečić as a "leading Serb nationalist historian", and the academic Aleksandar Pavković who asserts that Ekmečić adopted a "rather non-rationalist version of Serbism".
-In the early 1990s he spoke about "German Europe", which he said was dominated by an "invasion of clericalism", while in 1992 he claimed that the war in Bosnia and Herzegovina was a "new Serbian struggle" and a continuation of the "work that the Serbs began in 1804 by expelling the Turks from Serbia".
+In the early 1990s Ekmečić spoke about "German Europe", which he said was dominated by an "invasion of clericalism", while in 1992 he claimed that the war in Bosnia and Herzegovina was a "new Serbian struggle" and a continuation of the "work that the Serbs began in 1804 by expelling the Turks from Serbia".
 Later he claimed that the concept of a Bosniak people was an artificial construct created by Americans.
+According to the Serbian historian Olivera Milosavljević, Ekmečić believed that the Serbian nation "must unite to a higher degree than it is now.
+The rest of Yugoslavia, which would add Serbian parts from Croatia, as a separate body, is one of the closest solutions".